SSBMTonberry/emusound/README.md

 Emusound has no external dependencies you need to carry around, and can easily be statically built in to your game executable, without any need for an external .dll-file.

+Sounds can be read from files or directly from memory.
+The files read from memory in the `demo` has been embedded by using [f2src](https://github.com/SSBMTonberry/f2src) to generate source files with file data.

 ## Supported file types for playback

 ### Consoles